the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 * Read more about [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
 * Create a `<div>` tag as parent element for some other elements (e.g. a combination of headline, paragraph, image) and style this block element with `margin`, `border`, and `padding`.
 Afterward, read more about [the box model in CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model).

-## Linking Files
+## Linking Files in HTML

 If you went through the previous crash courses for HTML and CSS, or if you are already quite familiar with HTML, you may already know how to link files (e.g. CSS files, JavaScript files, etc.) to a HTML file.
 In the previous section, we already linked a CSS file to our HTML file, so that we were able to style the HTML with CSS.
 In this section, let's go through an example for linking a JavaScript file to our HTML file, so that it gets executed once the HTML is displayed in a browser.

-First, let's create an *index.html* file and fill it with the following content.
-After you created this file, you can open it in a browser to see its content displayed like a website:
+First, we will create a *index.html* file and fill it with the following content.
+After you have created this file, you can open it in a browser to see its content displayed like a website:

 {title="index.html",lang="html"}
 ~~~~~~~